-This summer assignment is meant to be challenging, because the course it precedes certainly will be.
-That being said, we have full confidence in all of you and we're very excited to see what kind of writers you all are.
-Good luck, enjoy your summer, and we look forward to meeting you in the fall!
+This summer assignment is meant to be challenging because the course it precedes certainly will be.
+That being said, I have full confidence in all of you and I'm excited to see what kind of writer(s) you are.
+Good luck, enjoy your summer, and I look forward to seeing you in the fall!